stubrjs/stubr/Readme.md

 	responseHeaders: (requestHeaders, requestBody, requestParams) => {
 		"X-My-Header-Attribute": "abc"
 	},
+	// optionally you can reference a file to be sent as response
+	responseFilePath: "./example.pdf",
 	// optionally you can receive headers and body to construct dynamic response body based on request
 	responseBody: (requestHeaders, requestBody, requestParams) => {
 		data: "my first response"